youssef-kishk/monnify-integration/README.md

  - Build and run the project, by default it runs on port 8080

 ### OPTIONAL: Run using docker
+- In case you prefer using docker so:
 - Update envirnoment variables in docker compose file.
-- Make sure the project is build and .jar file is generated
+- Make sure the project is built and .jar file is generated in target directory.
   ```
   mvn clean install
   ```